National Liberal Party (Romania)

-The National Liberal Party (Partidul Național Liberal, PNL) is a Christian democratic political party in Romania.
-As of mid 2025, it is the country's third largest political party overall.
-Re-founded in mid January 1990, shortly after the Revolution of 1989 which culminated in the fall of communism in Romania, it claims the legacy of the major political party of the same name, active between 1875 and 1947 in the Kingdom of Romania.
+The National Liberal Party (Partidul Național Liberal, PNL) is a major liberal conservative and Christian democratic political party in Romania.
+As of early 2026, it stands as the nation's third-largest political force within the Romanian Parliament.
+While the modern organization was formally re-founded in January 1990, emerging in the immediate aftermath of the Revolution of 1989 and the collapse of the communist regime, it serves as the direct successor to the political party of the same name that dominated the political landscape of the Kingdom of Romania between 1875 and 1947.